 I don’t have any problem with her making a million bucks.
 I have a problem with how she’s making it, her social impact, and how she’s teaching us to make it.

 Her example is useful, however, because it prompted me to make a few commitments of my own (you can see more about my feminist businesses practices, here):

 - I decided to never use volunteer or uncompensated labour in my for-profit business.
 That’s not an accomplishment.
 It’s simply picking the bar that was set so low off the floor.

-- I decided to never pay less than $25 USD an hour for any task in my business.
+- I decided to never pay less than $30 USD an hour for any task in my business.
 The average rate for a part-time teaching assistant at university in the United States, for example, is $11-15 per hour.
-I don’t have the endowments, government transfers or donations or student numbers that universities do, but I pay my teaching assistants $30 USD per hour.
+I don’t have the endowments, government transfers or donations or student numbers that universities do, but I pay teaching assistants $30 USD per hour.
 Again, this is not an accomplishment.
 It’s again picking the bar up off the floor.

 - I decided to incorporate and formalize my business and start generating profit rather than ‘just enough’ to cover my own costs.
-My plan is that in 2018 my company will have the capital and cash flow to hire some full-time employees (rather than only hiring contractors) at substantial salaries and provide paid leaves, medical insurance and extended health plans.
+My goal is for my company to create the capital and cash flow to hire some full-time employees (rather than only hiring contractors) at substantial salaries and provide paid leaves, medical insurance and extended health plans.